CryptozombiesHQ/cryptozombie-lessons/2/8-feedandmultiply2.md

 Let's finish writing the `feedAndMultiply` function.

-Now that we have `myZombie` as a reference to our zombie, we can use it to access the different variables in the struct by using `myZombie.name` and `myZombie.dna`

 The formula for calculating a new zombie's DNA is simple: It's simply that average between the feeding zombie's DNA and the target's DNA.

 For example:

 ```
 function testDnaSplicing() public {